The Advantages of Becoming a Notary Public in California vs. Other US States

 3-Hour Refresher Notary Course:

-The 3-hour refresher notary course is required for all notaries public who apply for commission renewal before their current one has expired.
+The 3-hour refresher notary course is required for all notaries public who apply to renew their commission before their current commission has expired.
 Only previously commissioned notaries public are allowed to take the 3-hour course.
-During the 3-hour online class, notaries public get updated on all actual changes to legislation acts, notary rules, and regulations that occurred since their last commission was issued.
+During the 3-hour online class, notaries public are updated on all recent changes to legislation, acts, notary rules, and regulations since their last commission was issued.

-The requirements to become a notary public in other states are pretty similar.
+The requirements to become a notary public in other states are similar to those in California.
 However, it is necessary to draw attention to several differences

 In Oregon: